EmilienKopp/SPLIT-stack/README.md

 </AuthenticatedLayout>
 ```

+That's it, your component is now context-aware and will adapt to the user's role (whether it is changing on the fly or not).

+Of course, no one is **forcing** you to use the strategy patterns if your requirements don't match.
+But we figured that for a good deal of CRUD-centered applications, it is a good way to keep your code clean and organized
+but still have the flexibility to adapt to the user's role.

 ### Role Handling made simpler

 #### Made possible by:

 - A tweak to Inertia's `HandleInertiaRequests` middleware to include roles in the shared data
-- A `RoleContext` store that you can use to switch roles on the fly
+- A `RoleContext` store that you can use to access the user's role or switch roles on the fly
 - A `RoleSwitcher` component if you need frontend role switching (e.g. one user has multiple roles)
 - A `NavigationContext` and strategies for you to define your available navigation options based on roles